julelang/manual/src/compiler/directives.md

 ## Directive Expressions

-Some directives are evaluates the expression you wrote with a custom syntax, and if the expression returns `true` as a result, your file will be included in the build.
-Expression must always return boolean.
+Some directives evaluate the expression you wrote with a custom syntax, and if the expression returns `true` as a result, your file will be included in the build.
+Expression must always return a boolean.
 Expressions are only logical.
-So the variables you will use are boolean and the binary operations you can do are only logical and and logical or.
+So the variables you will use are boolean, and the binary operations you can do are only logical and, and logical or.

 Your variables are set automatically by your compiler.
 The variables you can use are the same as in file annotation.
 They are variables that are also described in the [platform support](/compiler/platform-support) documentation.